-The ability to read and write objects is governed by the Access Control Lists (ACLs) assigned to containers.
+The ability to read and write objects in a container is governed by the Access Control Lists (ACLs) assigned to the container.
 These ACLs are written to two metadata fields:

-User accounts with roles assigned to these metadata fields may perform the following actions:
+Users with roles assigned to these metadata fields can perform the following actions:

-X-Container-Read: User accounts may read objects and associated metadata in the given container.
+X-Container-Read: Users can read objects and associated metadata in the given container.

-X-Container-Write: User accounts may create and delete objects and associated metadata in the given container.
+X-Container-Write: Users can create and delete objects and associated metadata in the given container.

 Users with the